Panic freedom

 }

 With this precondition, F* is able to prove panic freedom.
-From now on, it is the responsability of the clients of square to respect the contact.
+From now on, it is the responsibility of the clients of square to respect the contact.
 The next step is thus be to verify, through hax extraction, that square is used correctly at every call site.

 Common panicking situations

-Mutipication is not the only panicking function provided by the Rust library: most of the other integer arithmetic operation have such informal assumptions.
+Multiplication is not the only panicking function provided by the Rust library: most of the other integer arithmetic operation have such informal assumptions.

 Another source of panics is indexing.
 Indexing in an array, a slice or a vector is a partial operation: the index might be out of range.